 Whilst synth music exploded with movements such as new wave and the new romantics, some still pioneered the use of the synthesiser as the basis of a composition, rather than as an accoutrement.
 Phillip Glass, Tangerine Dream and especially Jean-Michel Jarre continued to experiment with an expansive sound.

 The 80’s came to an end and interest in synth music waned.
 The sound of youth culture moved on to grunge, indie rock and hip-hop.
 However by the mid-noughties there was already a generation of young musicians who had grown up on B-movies and arcade games, and wanted to recapture that sound.

 Deciding on a particular track or artist that kick-started the synth resurgence is almost impossible.
 Throughout the early 00’s, Myspace was pivotal in the early days of synthwave, with many artists sharing songs that carried a distinct feel of nostalgia.
 Anoraak & 80s Stallone were some of the first synth artists to gain popularity on the site.

 Certainly one of the earliest and most enduring synthwave tracks is ‘So Electric’ by LIFELIKE, released in 2007.

 At six minutes it’s a little over-stretched, but the synthetic bassline and non-conventional structure are unmistakable.

 This was followed up by one of the most important works of the genre, Secret Diary by College in 2008.

-Secret Diary is a gorgeous album, and stands up to this day, but it is especially notable for it’s title track which is a clear early and alternate version of the song that would feature in the film Drive, and truly kick-off the scene.
+Secret Diary is a gorgeous album, and stands up to this day, but it is especially notable for its title track which is a clear early and alternate version of the song that would feature in the film Drive, and truly kick-off the synth revival.